jrothrock/server_notes/README.md

     - At the bottom of the file add: ```echo 'ALERT - Root Shell Access (ServerName) on:' `date` `who` | mail -s "Alert: Root Access from `who | cut -d'(' -f2 | cut -d')' -f1`" your_email@domain.com```

 *** Note
 With the above you will receive an email with your super user account.
 This isn't ideal.
-However, you can set up postfix to use an email relay to send stuff from Google instead, see the linode link at the bottom for instructions on how to do so.
+However, you can set up Postfix to use an email relay to send stuff from Google instead, see the linode link at the bottom for instructions on how to do so.

 ## Enable Automatic Updates